Azure/blackbelt-aks-hackfest/labs/day2-labs/persistent-volumes.md

 Browse the heroes web application and refresh the ratings.
 You will not be able to see the ratings now.

 ## Recreate the DB Pod
-Now, again apply the yaml file for the db pod, _heroes-db-azdisk.yaml_ to recreate the DB pod.
+Now, again apply the yaml file for the db pod **heroes-db-azdisk.yaml** to recreate the DB pod.

 This will create a fresh heroes-db pod with the same Azure disks mounted.

 ```bash
 kubectl apply -f heroes-db-azdisk.yaml
 ```
-Wait for the pod to be started and verify the mount points of azure disks inside the newly created DB pod.
+Wait for the db pod to be in running state and verify the mount points of azure disks inside the newly created DB pod.

 ```bash
 [root@CentoS01 helper-files]# kubectl exec -it <db pod> bash